Skip to Main Content

 Best homeowners insurance companies in Louisiana for 2024

-Based on Bankrate's research, USAA, Allstate, State Farm, The Hanover and Progressive are writing the best homeowners insurance in Louisiana.
+Based on Bankrate's research, USAA, Allstate, State Farm and The Hanover are writing the best homeowners insurance in Louisiana.

 Compare the best homeowners insurance companies in Louisiana

-Based on our analysis, USAA, Allstate and State Farm are the top Louisiana homeowners insurance companies, followed by The Hanover and Progressive.
-These carriers offer a mix of competitive rates, robust coverage, unique discounts, high financial strength ratings and good customer satisfaction scores from the 2023 J.D.
-Power U.S. Home Insurance Study.
-If you are in the market for the best Louisiana homeowners insurance, these companies are a good place to start gathering quotes.
+Based on our analysis, USAA, Allstate, State Farm and The Hanover are the top homeowners insurance companies in Louisiana.
+These carriers offer a mix of competitive rates, robust coverage, several discounts and high financial strength ratings.
+While customer satisfaction scores from the 2024 J.D.
+Power U.S. Home Insurance Study are mixed, these companies are a good place to start gathering quotes for the best Louisiana homeowners insurance.

 /1,000